ubccpsc/310/README.md

 * Final 30%

 To pass the course and receive credit you must achieve a passing grade on *both* the project and the final exam.
 Sample midterm and final exams will not be available.

+## Course Goals

+This is the first offering of a new version of CPSC 310 and will likely differ from past instances of the course.
+Our primary goal with this course is to help you learn how to create non-trivial software systems from an abstract set of requirements.
+This requires intentional practice and experience.
+Being able to effectively build real systems depends upon flexibility in domain, abstraction, tools, languages, frameworks, and environments.

+The course project embodies an experiential learning environment: we have constrained several aspects to mimic the kinds of reasonable constraints you would likely encounter on a real team.
+As with real systems, requirements will seem clear at a high level, but will probably lack some important details.
+Your choices of languages and frameworks have also been fixed.
+It is expected you will _not_ be familiar with these; being able to quickly learn and adapt to different toolsets is a fundamental skill in modern development.
+Finally, our use of AutoTest can be considered a form of acceptance testing, which is an industry norm used to validate that software performs as expected.

+While CPSC 310 will be a challenging course, we hope it will integrate many of the ideas and concepts from your prior courses and help you to learn how to apply them in modern software systems.

 ## Policies